 Send Gmail PAB Add-on Magic Mail: Click this button to send activation emails to your users using Magic Mail.
 For more information, see the Sending Activation Emails Using Magic Mail section of our Gmail Phish Alert Button (PAB) Add-on Product Manual.

 Note: All settings, except Enable Phish Alert and Send Non-Simulated Emails to:, will be applied to the mail client once it has restarted.
 The updated settings for the Send Non-Simulated Emails to: option will be applied once a user clicks the PAB to report an email.

 PAB Installation Guides

 Installation of the PAB depends on the mail environment in your organization.
-Below are our PAB installation guides:
+Our PAB installation guides are listed below:

 - Gmail Add-On Product Manual

 - Outlook (EXE Version) Product Manual

 In addition to our installation guides, you can review our PAB Compatibility Matrix to determine which PAB is right for your organization.